srmarzec/albopictus_remapping/misc/MasterNotes.md

 The general script is [htseq_count.sh](https://github.com/srmarzec/albopictus_remapping/blob/main/scripts/htseq_count.sh)

 However, it may be that the stranded setting needs to be changed for the different datasets.
 Please check [here](https://github.com/srmarzec/albopictus_remapping/blob/main/misc/TestingStrandedness.md) for testing strandedness of data.

+## Differential Expression with DESeq
+After bringing htseq count files to local machine, we counted reads assigned to genes with this [script](https://github.com/srmarzec/albopictus_remapping/blob/main/scripts/Sarah/CountReadsAssignedToGenes.R).

+Then, DESeq